BrunoOGoes/BrunoOGoes/README.md

-### Hello world! 👋 I'm Bruno
+### $\langle B\vert \hat{O}\vert G\rangle$

-I am a theoretical physicist specialized in quantum information, with a keen interest in open quantum systems and applications to quantum technologies and quantum thermodynamics.
+I am a theoretical physicist specializing in quantum information, with a keen interest in open quantum systems and applications to quantum technologies and quantum thermodynamics.

 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects, research work, and contributions spanning the fields of physics and data science.
 About Me